Loading...

 Portion Control

-Engage in light physical activity, like a walk, before eating to help improve insulin sensitivity.
+Engage in a short walk or mild physical activity before eating to improve insulin sensitivity.

 Mindful Eating